Project

 By limiting the breeding with dogs that carry (specific) hereditary disorders the frequency of these disorders in the breed can be reduced.
 This can result in new rules in the association’s breeding regulations, for example prohibiting breeding with Bouviers with hereditary eye disorders.
 However, the concern is that excluding all animals with (predisposition to) specific disorders could be too strict and that this selection will raise the amount of inbreeding too much.
 Also other challenges play a role, such as that disorders often do not manifest until later in the dogs life, and thus might not be known at the time of breeding.
 Therefore, breeding associations struggle with finding balance between breeding for health traits and genetic management to keep inbreeding growth low.

-• How can breeding value estimation help to reduce health problems and how to design it?
+• Can breeding value estimation help to reduce health problems in dogs and how to design it?

-• When should outcrossing be started and how does it contribute (or not) to the health of dogs?
+• When and how to set up an outcross, and what does it contribute to the health of the dogs?

 Publications